This page contains affiliate links. Please read our disclosure for more info.

 Style and Fit

-After nine years on the road, we don’t want to look like travellers—we want to be able to wear regular-looking clothes that perform well on the road.
+After ten years on the road, we don’t want to look like travellers—we want to be able to wear regular-looking clothes that perform well on the road.
 This is something that Bluffworks does really well (and why a large portion of Simon’s travel wardrobe is made up of their clothes!).

 We love the classic styling without any unnecessary details or branding (just a simple Bluffworks patch on the back).